 Natural pinnacle of my wandering through China.

 So.
-Me and my friend boarded a train in Shanghai and within a few hours, the surrounding behind the window changed from flat to constant steep ups and downs.
-At one moment, the railway was either passing through a tunnel under mountains or on a bridge spanning between them.
-This was promising, creating a smile on my face.
-Clearly, there were things to look forward.
+My friend and I boarded a train in Shanghai, and within a few hours, the surrounding behind the window changed from flat to constant steep ups and downs.
+At one moment, the railway was either passing through a tunnel under mountains or a bridge spanning between them.
+It was promising.
+"Clearly, there were things to look forward to," I smiled.

-All in all, the "warm up" for the park could hardly start any better.
-Eventually we went back on the paved trail, which goes around a Buddhist temple...
+All in all, the "warm-up" for the park could hardly start any better.
+Eventually, we went back on the paved trail, which goes around a Buddhist temple...

-And it is not that the load would be some piece of cake to carry.
+And it is not that the load would be some piece of cake to take.
 For instance, we passed a few of them who carried drinking water – they had three 12-packs of .5 litre bottles on each side of the stick – that is 36kg /80lb without the packaging.
-I struggled to imagine how this system works, if it is truly beneficial for the business-owners up there to pay these guys (there is around 250 of them) instead to let the cable car running a few minutes longer every day to re-stock, what in earth is the wage, and so on.
+I struggled to imagine how this system works.
+Is it truly beneficial for the business-owners up there to pay these guys (there are around 250 of them) instead to let the cable car run a few minutes longer every day to re-stock?
+If so, what is the wage for such a job?
 It puzzled my brain for a while, but then I let it be and fully focused on the surroundings.

-Well, it was still foggy; but man, oh man.
-It was like walking through a very pretty botanical garden - local flora was vivid, even the humidity and temperature reminisced a greenhouse.
+It was still foggy, but man, oh man.
+It was like walking through a beautiful botanical garden.
+In essence, local flora was vivid, even the humidity and temperature reminisced a greenhouse.

-Unfortunately, it happened that we climbed not just to the top of the mountain, but also into the middle of a cloud.
+Unfortunately, it happened that we climbed not just to the top of the mountain but also into the middle of a cloud.
 The visibility reduced to 30-50 meters at best, and it was raining.